ESSENTIALS2™

 Inclusions

 Total 250 hours: 125 one-on-one instruction, 125 independent practice using Alterreno facilities.
 Intensive format available up to four days weekly, five hours daily in fifty-minute sessions.
 Morning lessons followed by afternoon practice with coaches available for guidance.
-Progression from advanced groundwork through lunge work to mounted communication at walk and trot.
+Progression from advanced groundwork to lunging and onward to effective ridden communication across all three gaits.
 Final evaluation includes theory and practical skill test, Alterreno certification upon completion.

 WHAT IS INCLUDED: